-Update: The 2020 Maple Weekend has been canceled due to coronavirus concerns.
-Maple producers that are still open to the public include Glastenview Maple Farm in Shaftsbury, Ball Brook Maple in Pownal, and Merck Forest in Rupert.
+Maple producers open to the public — in and not too far from Bennington — include Armstrong Farm, Glastenview Maple Farm in Shaftsbury, Ball Brook Maple in Pownal, and Merck Forest in Rupert.
 Thank you!!

 Maple, maple, maple – a Vermont staple so ingrained in our state’s culture that it is nearly impossible to have a meal without it, especially in the springtime when the maple trees come to life and the sap begins to run.